Married, Single, Other: How does a divorce affect getting a mortgage?

 Selling the property

 If one partner wants to stay and the other is moving out, re-mortgaging is necessary to change the property’s ownership.
-The person who wants to stay will have to prove to the lender that they are capable of covering the mortgage payments alone, without the help of their ex-partner.
-If this person doesn’t have strong enough finances, the lender is under no obligation to remove the other partner from the mortgage deed.
+The person who wants to stay will have to demonstrate to the lender that they’re able to manage the mortgage payments alone, without the help of their ex-partner.
+If this person cannot demonstrate this, the lender is under no obligation to remove the other partner from the mortgage deed.

 Moving on: How easily will I get a mortgage if I’m divorced?